swcarpentry/training-course/_posts/2014/06/2014-06-17-how-to-ssh-with-a-private-key.md

 categories:
   - Concept Map
 ---
-Using ssh with a private key is often confusing and it can be tricky to explain if the person isn&#8217;t already familiar with using a command line/shell or the basic concepts of public/private key cryptography.
+Using ssh with a private key is often confusing and it can be tricky to explain if the person isn't already familiar with using a command line/shell or the basic concepts of public/private key cryptography.

-I&#8217;m assuming that students have already been introduced to the following:
+I'm assuming that students have already been introduced to the following:

 *   ssh with a password
 *   shell and the command line